Path25/ScrimStats.gg/README.md

 CREATE POLICY "Players can view calendar events" ON public.calendar_events
     FOR SELECT USING (EXISTS (SELECT 1 FROM public.user_roles WHERE user_roles.user_id = auth.uid()));

+-- RLS for Schema Migrations (Admin only)
+ALTER TABLE public.schema_migrations ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins can manage schema migrations" ON public.schema_migrations;
+CREATE POLICY "Admins can manage schema migrations" ON public.schema_migrations FOR ALL USING (public.has_role(auth.uid(), 'admin'::app_role));

+-- RLS for Applied Migrations (Admin only)
+ALTER TABLE public.applied_migrations ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins can manage applied migrations" ON public.applied_migrations;
+CREATE POLICY "Admins can manage applied migrations" ON public.applied_migrations FOR ALL USING (public.has_role(auth.uid(), 'admin'::app_role));

+-- RLS for App Settings (Admin only)
+ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins can manage app settings" ON public.app_settings;
+CREATE POLICY "Admins can manage app settings" ON public.app_settings FOR ALL USING (public.has_role(auth.uid(), 'admin'::app_role));

+-- RLS for Admin Audit Log (Admin only)
+ALTER TABLE public.admin_audit_log ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins can view audit log" ON public.admin_audit_log;
+CREATE POLICY "Admins can view audit log" ON public.admin_audit_log FOR SELECT USING (public.has_role(auth.uid(), 'admin'::app_role));

 -- PART 3: Functions and Triggers

 -- Trigger function for updated_at